timescale/docs/migrate/playbooks/rds-timescale-pg-dump.md

   -c "SELECT create_hypertable('<table name>', '<time column name>')"
 ```

-A more detailed explanation can be found in the [hypertable documentation][hypertable-docs].
+A more detailed explanation can be found in the [hypertable documentation].
 Once the table is converted, you can follow the guides to enable more Timescale
 features like [retention] and [compression].